Melvar/XCParser/README.md

-Additionally, `Extended` contains a function `standardize` to convert it into the representation of a standard .XCompose file, using the types from `XCParser`, and `XCParser` contains a function `unparse` to convert a representation back into .XCompose format.
+Additionally, `Extended` contains a function `standardize` to convert it into the representation of a standard .XCompose file, using the types from `XCParser`, and a list of errors.
+Lines that reference undefined names will be missing and an appropriate error among those returned. `XCParser` contains a function `unparse` to convert a representation back into .XCompose format.
 These together allow converting from extended to standard format.

-`standardize.hs` is a trivial program that does this, as a filter.
+`standardize.hs` is a program that does this.
+It accepts an extcompose file on stdin and writes the converted version to stdout.
+Any errors are written to stderr.
+A return value of 1 indicates a parse error, 2 indicates there were errors during conversion.